alv31415/SpotifyAPI/README.md

  *"Get Spotify Catalog information about albums, artists, playlists, tracks, shows or episodes that match a keyword string."*

+ the <a href = "https://developer.spotify.com/documentation/web-api/reference/albums/"> Album Endpoint </a>, described as:

+ *"Endpoints for retrieving information about one or more artists from the Spotify catalog."*

+ and the <a href = "https://developer.spotify.com/documentation/web-api/reference/artists/"> Artist Endpoint </a>, described as:

+ *"Endpoints for retrieving information about one or more albums from the Spotify catalog."*

  ### Request Auth & Obtaining a Token

  The Search Client contains the main functionality for requesting authorisation using the **Client Credentials Flow**, via the methods `credentials_to_base64`. `get_token_header`, `get_auth`: